So much to learn.

 Based on the research to date, these five study skills all work quite well.
 The team who reviewed the research recommended a couple of these 5 study skills more strongly than the others.
 The main reason is that the team would like to see even more research to answer a few additional questions.
 It’s not that the researchers know for sure that some of these study skills work X% better than others.
 I mention this because some summaries of the paper may give that wrong impression.

 Each of these study skills is also fairly easy to use.
-Training and practice can make some of them more effective, but there is no need to wait.
+Your skills will be more effective with training and practice, but there is no need to wait.

 The best way to begin is to start trying them out.
 Pick one and experiment with it.
 Get it down.
 Then, revisit the list and pick another.

 Master these 5 study skills.
 Each will lighten your learning load.